Data Group Event Handler

 -

-These settings cannot be set for timer event handlers and generic event handlers.
+These settings cannot be configured for timer event handlers and generic event handlers.

-The event handler reacts to an event that arises from a Process Include action.
+The event handler responds to an event triggered by a " Integrate Process" action.

-Causes the timer to produce all events retrospectively if the server was shut down at the actual execution time.
+Causes the timer to generate all events retroactively if the server was shut down at the time they were originally scheduled to run.

-You can search for the name or the GUID of an application here.
-Select the application whose data is to be used.
+Here, you can search for an application by name or GUID.
+Select the application whose data you want to use.

-Select the data group where the triggering event takes place.
+Select the data group here in which the triggering event occurs.

 Insert

-The data group event handler responds when a new data record is saved in the connected application.
+The data group event handler is triggered when a new record is saved in the connected application.

 Change

-The data group event handler responds when an existing data record is modified and saved in the connected application.
+The data group event handler is triggered when a record is modified and saved in the connected application.

 Delete

-The data group event handler responds when a data record is deleted in the connected application.
+The data group event handler is triggered when a record is deleted in the connected application.

-Causes the data group event handler to react to messages from timers that affect the data group from other places in the process or from other processes.
+Causes the data group event handler to respond to messages from timers that affect the data group from other locations within the process or from other processes.

 Click "OK" to complete the configuration.